AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ssh-add <path/to/privatekey>
 ```

-(ARCH-SPECIFIC) And finally on the server, you need to enable publickey authentication and disable password to avoid brute force attacks.
+And finally on the server, you need to enable publickey authentication and disable password to avoid brute force attacks.

 ```bash title="/etc/ssh/sshd_config.d/10-force_publickey.conf"
 PasswordAuthentication no